Families of commuting automorphisms, and a characterization of the affine space: Degrees and ind-groups

-It is shown in~\cite{Dang, Truong} that these notions of degrees are compatible: if we change the embedding $X \hookrightarrow \bbA^N$, or the polarization $H$ of ${\overline{X}}$, or the compactification ${\overline{X}}$, we get different degrees, but any two of these degree functions are always comparable, in the sense that there are positive constants satisfying
+Since $\Aut(X)\subset \Bir({\overline{X}})$, we obtain a second notion of degree.
+It is shown in~\cite{Dang-degrees-2020, Truong} (see also \S~\ref{par:appendix} below) that these notions of degrees are compatible: if we change the embedding $X \hookrightarrow \bbA^N_\bfk$, or the polarization $H$ of ${\overline{X}}$, or the compactification ${\overline{X}}$, we get different degrees, but any two of these degree functions are always comparable, in the sense that there are positive constants satisfying